Could you put your front lawn to better use? Here are just several ways to make the most out of this space.

 Rent it out

 Alternatively, you could find a way of making money from this space by renting it out to others.
-If parking in your area is limited, you could consider renting it out to neighbours as a parking space.
-These road marking DIY painting tips could help you to make this parking space look more professional.
+If parking in your area is limited, you might use these road marking DIY painting tips and consider renting it out to neighbours or even tourists as a parking space.
+You’ll want to make sure that you make the parking space look professional, so it will want to be concrete or tarmac and ideally have some markings on it.
+If this is of interest, you can get more information on what to use to mark parking spaces by following the link.
 Another option could even be to rent your front garden out as an allotment space to a neighbour.
-There could be people in your neighbourhood that don’t own a garden that want the opportunity to plant your own vegetable and they may be willing to pay you to use the space.
+There could be people in your neighbourhood that don’t own a garden but want the opportunity to plant their own vegetables and they may be willing to pay you to use the space.

 Improve your curb appeal

 If your front lawn looks a little shabby, you could alternatively develop it as a way of boosting your curb appeal.
 On top of making your home more welcoming to guests, having curb appeal could increase the value of your home.
-There are lots of pretty features that you can add to your front garden to boost it’s curb appeal.
-You could consider adding a garden path to guide guests to the door.
-You could add some solar lights to help light up your garden at night.
-You could also consider colourful plants and ornaments.
+There are lots of pretty features that you can add to your front garden to boost its curb appeal.
+For instance, if you have a flag pole, you could include some solar powered flagpole lighting, or you could add some solar lights around your fencing to help light up your garden at night.
+You could consider adding a garden path to welcome and guide guests towards the door.
+You could also consider adding garden seating, colourful plants, and ornaments to brighten up your outdoor space.